-Acne can create scars both physical and psychological, leaving a lasting impact long after a breakout clears up.
+Acne can create physical and psychological scars, leaving a lasting impact long after a breakout clears up.
 Some types of acne are more likely than others to leave scars, and how you treat your skin during an acne flare-up can make a big difference.

 Here, we’re breaking down the 5 different types of acne scars, from temporary discoloration to true scarring — and revealing what (if anything) you can do about them.

 Article Quick Links

 Technically, pigmentation isn’t actually a type of scar, it's just discoloration of the skin, ranging from pink to red to tan or brown.
 Hyperpigmentation is sometimes the result of the healing process after inflammation (whether from a pimple or other trauma), known as post-inflammatory hyperpigmentation (PIH).

 Hyperpigmentation tends to occur in darker complected people, because they have more melanin (the pigment that lends skin its color) in the first place.

 Scar type: not a true scar

 What it looks like: darker pink/red/brown spots that remain after a pimple is gone